 Statement of Expectations

-The following Statement of Expectations was provided by The Hon Ben Morton MP, Assistant Minister to the Prime Minister and Cabinet, provided the Statement of Expectations to the NADC on 27 May 2020.
-The NADC Board provided their Response to Statement of Expectations on 27 July 2020 outlining how NADC will meet these expectations.
+The following Statement of Expectations from The Hon Patrick Gorman MP, Assistant Minister to the Prime Minister and Assistant Minister for the Public Service, was provided to the NADC on 12 September 2023.
+The NADC Board provided their Response to the Statement of Expectations on 20 October 2023 outlining how the NADC will meet these expectations.

 View or download the NADC Statement of Expectations